-The Company's revenue had principally consisted of BioCart product revenue in Israel, collaboration revenue from a license agreement with AT Grade and government grant funding received from the Internal Revenue Service ("IRS") as a qualifying therapeutic discovery project ("QTDP") credit pursuant to the Patient Protection and Affordable Care Act.
-The Company's license and collaboration agreement contains multiple elements, all of which are accounted for as collaboration revenue.
+In the future, if we generate revenue, it may be through license agreements, collaborations and product sales.
 The Company recognizes revenue when all four of the following criteria are met: (1) persuasive evidence that an agreement exists; (2) delivery of the products and/or services has occurred; (3) the selling price is fixed or determinable; and (4) collectability is reasonably assured.
-The Company did not recognize any collaboration, product, or grant revenue for the years ended December 31, 2015 and 2014.
+The Company did not recognize any revenue for the years ended December 31, 2016 and 2015.